SageDAT/sciencecache/README.Lubuntu1804.md

   ```

-Clone sciencecache, **Do temp fixups for Android-only Ubuntu dev-tooling testing**:
+Clone sciencecache, do temp fixups for Android-only Ubuntu dev-tooling testing:
   ```
   $ cd ~
   $ # Start with GitHub latest